 Thirty minutes (35 km) north of The Neck is the Blue Pools Track.
 This 3 km out-and-back hike takes 30 minutes to an hour and takes you to viewpoints of vibrantly blue pools on the Makarora River.

 Continue the scenic drive to Franz Josef.
 Once in Franz Josef, check into your hotel.
 If you still have time and energy, you can go on a short hike.
-For a full list of things to do and where to stay, take a look at our Guide to Glacier Country.
+For a full list of things to do and where to stay, take a look at our guide to Things to Do in Glacier Country: Franz Josef & Fox Glacier.

 Day 5: Franz Josef & Glacier Country

 Spend the day in Glacier Country.
-The best thing to do here is to take a flightseeing tour, where you get a bird’s eye view of Aoraki / Mount Cook and Mount Tasman.
+The best thing to do here is to take a flightseeing tour from Franz Josef, where you get a birdโs eye view of Aoraki / Mount Cook and Mount Tasman.
 You can add on glacier landings and even go heli-hiking.

 One of many spectucular views on the flightseeing tour from Franz Josef